Shashank-Hiremath/TRIE/README.md

 gcc mainTrie.c -o mainTrie -lm;./mainTrie<inputSearch;

 We have used file redirection to standard input.
 By default the length is set to 5 in the input files.
-It can be changed as per the need by following the format provide below.
+It can be changed as per the need by following the format provided below.

 ## Create